PingDirectory

 7. Enter and confirm a password for this account.

-8. To enable the PingDirectoryProxy server services (Configuration, Documentation, and Directory REST API) and Administrative Console over HTTPS, press Enter to accept the default.
+8. To enable the PingDirectoryProxy server services (Configuration, Documentation, and Directory REST API) and admin console over HTTPS, press Enter to accept the default.
 After setup, individual services can be enabled or disabled by configuring the HTTPS Connection Handler.

-9. Enter the port on which the PingDirectoryProxy server should accept connections from HTTPS clients, or press Enter to accept the default.
+9. Enter the port where the PingDirectoryProxy server should accept connections from HTTPS clients, or press Enter to accept the default.

-10. Enter the port on which the PingDirectoryProxy server should accept connections from LDAP clients, or press Enter to accept the default.
+10. Enter the port where the PingDirectoryProxy server should accept connections from LDAP clients, or press Enter to accept the default.

 11. The next two options enable LDAPS and StartTLS.
 Press Enter to accept the default (yes), or type no. If either are enabled, certificate options are required.
-To use the Java Keystore or the PKCS#12 keystore, the keystore path and the key PIN are required.
+To use the Java KeyStore (JKS) or the PKCS#12 key store, the key store path and the key PIN are required.
 To use the PKCS#11 token, only the key PIN is required.

 12. Choose a certificate server option: